 This certainly applies to reliability as well.
 Deferring maintenance just one more month, addressing one more software bug can be done after shipping, and similar small shifts erode reliability of your system.
 [Read more…]

-What to Do When Management Doesn’t Listen
+When Management Doesn’t Listen

 A Bloomberg articles details the Takata airbag recall series of events.
 The line that caught my attention is:

 …company documents suggesting that Takata executives discounted concerns from their own employees and hid the potential danger…

 “Sixty Million Car Bombs: Inside Takata’s Airbag Crisis”, Susan Berfield, et.al.
 Bloomberg Business Week, posted June 2nd, 2016, https://www.bloomberg.com/news/features/2016-06-02/sixty-million-car-bombs-inside-takata-s-air-bag-crisis

 There are other examples where management doesn’t seem to listen when engineers raise concerns.
 Have we cried wolf too often?
 Has management gotten used to taken risks as a good business practice?

 At times reliability risks are real and need to be clearly communicated.
 Let’s talk about how you can effectively get the message across.
 [Read more…]

 In a single meeting, you may need to structure a reliability model, create estimates, outline test plans, and discuss a field failure.
 The breadth of tools and knowledge to be effective is staggering.